CEND Annual Symposium

-This year's symposium featured a poster session to complement the exciting line-up of plenary speakers.
-Participants presented posters in the areas of epidemiology, basic sciences and translational research related to emerging and neglected disease.
-Space is limited for poster presentations.
-To be considered for a poster presentation, please register and submit your poster abstract to CEND@berkeley.edu by January 2nd, 2015.
+This year's symposium will feature a poster session to complement the exciting line-up of plenary speakers.
+Posters will be invited in the areas of epidemiology, basic sciences and translational research related to immunology in the field of cancer and infectious diseases.
+Please check back soon for detail on how to submit a poster to this year's symposium.

 Parking & Directions